-This is actually my very own kid’s triple homework station!
+This is actually my very own kid’s desk homework station!

 If you have the room, it is always nice to create different “station” for each child.
 In my homework center each child has their station marked with a framed photo of themselves and a monogrammed pillow…no fighting over the favorite chair!
 Another way to do this is assigning a drawer to each child, or a special tray or cubby.
 Or, create a caddy for each child that can be stored away when not in use.
 When the child is ready to work at the desk, they can simply take out their caddy filled with their own supplies and start working.

-If you like the look of this Kid’s Triple Homework Station you can find the FREE Mood Board & Shopping List to re-create this budget-friendly kid space yourself:
+If you like the look of this kid’s desk homework station you can find the FREE Mood Board & Shopping List to re-create this budget-friendly kid space yourself:

 4. Budget Friendly Always Works Well with Kid Spaces